 March marks the end of the “dry season” in Langkawi, so you can expect more days of rain, especially towards the end of the month.
 Specifically, rainfall averages out at 91 millimeters of rain across nine days.
 However, rain usually arrives in the form of short, heavy downpours, so it’s not likely to affect your day too much.

 Humidity is also pretty high, swinging between a very sweaty 93% and 58%.
 Temperatures are also now hitting the 30s regularly in the daytime, with highs of 34°C commons.
 Covering up against UV rays is essential.
 Even nights are hot, with temperatures barely dropping below 29°C.

 Weather in Langkawi in April

-Similar to March, April is a transitional period between “wet” and “dry” seasons in Langkawi.
+Like March, April is a transitional period between Langkawi’s “wet” and “dry” seasons.
 Average temperatures vary between highs of 34°C and lows of 24°C, but the average daytime temperature is about 30°C. Around nine hours of sunshine are expected each day, but rainfall has increased – 14 days out of the month tend to experience rain, with a total of 169 millimeters falling across the whole of April.

 Weather in Langkawi in May

 While April was a transitional month, May definitively marks the start of the southwest monsoon.
 With this comes heavy rain and a rise in average humidity levels.
 Downpours occur mainly in the afternoon, so it shouldn’t affect a vacation too much.
 Still, around 256 millimeters of rain falls across 16 days in May, with humidity swinging between a stifling 93% and 65%.